 Silk Path Grand Resort & Spa lies on top of a mountain yet is still accessible thanks to the cable car station, which is only 2 km away.
 The ultra-luxurious amenities include a fancy spa, a bar, a coffee shop, and an upscale Mediterranean restaurant, as well as entertainment facilities such as a kids’ club, karaoke, and event facilities.

 Address: Doi Quan 6, Group 10, Sa Pa

 Booking link: Silk Path Grand Resort & Spa Sapa

-Located on a hill right in the center of Sapa, Pao’s Sapa Leisure Hotel overlook to the Muong Thanh Valley and is only a few minutes' walk away from the beautiful rice paddies in the valley and Tien Sa Waterfall.
-Aside from the spectacular location, all rooms in the hotel equipped with modern facilities, namely coffeemakers, whirlpool tubes, and floor-to-ceiling bathrooms.
+Located on a hill right in the center of Sapa, Pao’s Sapa Leisure Hotel overlook the Muong Thanh Valley and is only a few minutes walk away from the beautiful rice paddies in the valley and Tien Sa Waterfall.
+Aside from the spectacular location, all rooms in the hotel are equipped with modern facilities, namely coffeemakers, whirlpool tubes, and floor-to-ceiling bathrooms.

 Address: Muong Hoa, Sapa Town, Sapa

 Booking link: Pao’s Sapa Leisure Hotel

 Amazing Hotel Sapa